simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 ### Other checks

 These are not wanted by everyone, but can be run using the `check` command:

+- **basis** - all lot acquisitions set a per-unit basis equal to the per-unit transacted cost.
+This guards against typos in cost basis amounts causing wrong capital gain calculation at disposal time.
+It also enforces hledger's preferred style of "basis cost = transacted cost, with any real difference (as in gifts, NSO, RSU, etc) funded by a separate posting", rather than expressing the difference as a {B} @ T mismatch.

 - **tags** - all tags used must be [declared](#tag-directive).
   This prevents mis-spelled tag names.